 If you’ve kept a watchful eye on the wrists of stylish guys everywhere, from Instagram to your favorite coffee shop, perhaps you’ve noticed in recent years that many a man is rocking an all-black watch.
 What exactly is it about the tactical, rugged yet sleek appeal of all-black watches that’s captured the hearts of watch aficionados, enthusiasts and newfound collectors everywhere?

-It’s not all that easy to pin down, but there’s no question that black watches are here to stay, and in a big way.
-Whether you’re in search of one of the best watches under $200, or one of the world’s most expensive watches, chances are, you’ll find an all-black watch to suit your every style need.
+It’s not all that easy to pin down, but there’s no question that black watches are here to stay and in a big way.
+Whether you’re searching for one of the best watches under $200, or one of the world’s most expensive watches, chances are, you’ll find an all-black watch to suit your every style need.

-Although it’s definitely a recent trend in terms of timepieces both more affordable and more expensive (and intricate), the all-black watch has been a reliable design and style move since the 1970s, watch expert Blake Buettner, managing editor of watch enthusiast news site Worn and Wound, told SPY recently.
+Although it’s a recent trend in terms of timepieces both more affordable and more expensive (and intricate), the all-black watch has been a reliable design and style move since the 1970s, watch expert Blake Buettner, managing editor of watch enthusiast news site Worn and Wound, recently told SPY.

-A premium model like the Porsche Design Chronograph 1 first helped establish the all-black watch as a timepiece to be reckoned with, Buettner said, and the black ceramic case of the IWC 3705 is also described as a “pillar” of the style, he noted.
+Buettner said that a premium model like the Porsche Design Chronograph 1 first helped establish the all-black watch as a timepiece to be reckoned with, and the black ceramic case of the IWC 3705 is described as a “pillar” of the style.
 Buettner also points to two heritage brands in recent years that have made the all-black watch a sharp choice for timepiece fans everywhere.

 “It’s a trend that’s always been there from my point of view, but certain cultural moments have brought them broad recognition,” Buettner said.